PublicSatanicVoid/WindowsPowerWash/README.md

 ## Special Thank-Yous
 - While many freely available sites have contributed valuable knowledge in the development of this script, I especially want to thank the maintainers of [admx.help](https://admx.help) for providing an easy-to-use and comprehensive inventory of Group Policy and associated registry settings.
 Also, as bad a reputation as Microsoft has for user-friendliness, their technical documentation at [learn.microsoft.com](https://learn.microsoft.com) is generally very high quality.
 - All beta testers

-**NOTE:** This script is NOT designed to repair a broken/corrupted Windows installation!
-It is designed to run on a fully functioning system and further optimize it for high-performance use cases.
-A clean install prior to using this is ideal!
-(In fact, you can even [load PowerWash onto Windows installation media!](https://github.com/UniverseCraft/WindowsPowerWash/tree/main/docs/USAGE_DEPLOYMENT.md))